UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-26-team10-self-driving.md

 ```

 #### Image Segmentation
 Additionally, the agent is asked to predict semantic segmentation as an auxiliary loss.
 This consistently improves the agent's driving performance, especially when generalizing to new environments.
-One of the segmented image is shown as below.
+One of the segmented images is shown as below.

 ![Artificial neural network]({{ '/assets/images/team10/image_2.png' | relative_url }}){: style="width: 500px; max-width: 100%;"}